acfr/cam_lidar_calibration/README.md

 ## Data Collection

 1. For calibration, it is required to place the target in different locations and orientations relative to the camera-lidar sensor pair.
-2. Make sure that the 3D experimental region in which the target will be placed is free from any other objects apart from the board and its stand.
+2. Make sure that the 3D experimental region (depicted by an orange box in the figure above) in which the target will be placed is free from any other objects apart from the board and its stand.
 3. Ensure that the entire board is visible to both sensors.
 3. A minimum of 3 checkerboard poses or samples are to be collected.
-Satisfactory calibration results are obtained with around 9 samples.
+Satisfactory calibration results are obtained with around 8-9 samples.
-In general, calibration accuracy improves as more samples are collected.
+In general, calibration accuracy improves as more samples are collected as shown below.

 ![alt text](img/Checker.png "checkerboard poses")